 - Optimize The Images

-When creating a website, it is important to optimize the images that you will use so they will not affect the loading speed of your site.
-Studies have shown that even a one-second delay in page response can reduce your conversion rate by 7%.
+When creating a website, it is important to optimize the images that you use so they will not affect the loading speed of your site.
+Moreover, studies have shown that even a one-second delay in page response can reduce your conversion rate by 7%.

 The idea of optimizing images is to make your images light by compressing them without affecting their quality.
 Some of the image optimization tools that you can use free are:

 - Tiny PNG